virajvman/galaxy_images_photoz/.ipynb_checkpoints/README-checkpoint.md

 # DESI DR1 Galaxy Image Cutouts Dataset

-This repository describes an image dataset constructed from the **DESI Data Release 1 (DR1)** catalog.
+This repository describes the image cutout dataset constructed from the **DESI Data Release 1 (DR1)** catalog.

 ## Dataset Overview

 The dataset contains **249,999 galaxies** drawn from DESI DR1 with r-band magnitude of r<21.2.
 The sample is composed of:
-- A population of ** dwarf galaxies**
+- A population of dwarf galaxies with $M_{\bigstar} < 10^{9.25} M_{\odot}$
 - Galaxies satisfying [Darragh-Ford et al. 2022](https://ui.adsabs.harvard.edu/abs/2023ApJ...954..149D) ``z < 0.03`` complete photometric cuts.
-- A **randomly selected comparison sample** from the broader DESI DR1 catalog
+- A randomly selected comparison (with above magnitude cut) from the broader DESI DR1 catalog

-Basic quality and cleaning cuts were applied to the source catalogs prior to image construction (for example, removal of obvious artifacts and invalid photometric entries).
+Basic quality and cleaning cuts were applied to the source catalogs prior to image construction.

 ## Image Cutouts